-US investment into the UK
+US investment into UK Real Estate

 From California to the Cotswolds: why Americans are investing in UK property